Graduate Admission Requirements

 Conditional classification may be granted to students who meet minimum requirements for admission to the Graduate Division but need additional course work to meet the minimum department entrance requirements outlined above, or for those with a chemistry GPA between 2.5 and 3.0.
 Transfer to classified standing is accomplished by petition after the deficiencies have been cleared.

 Admission to Candidacy

 Normally after about 20 units of course work are complete (including about 12 units of the 200-level chemistry lectures), the student can apply for Candidacy for the degree.
 In addition to the above, in order to apply for Candidacy the student must have Classified standing.
-The University requires that all graduate students demonstrate competency in written English as a condition for advancement to candidacy.
-Please refer to the SJSU catalog section titled "Competency in Written English" for details.
-For graduate courses that meet the competency in written English requirement, please refer to the Graduate Admissions and Program Evaluations website at www.sjsu.edu/gape.
+The University requires that all graduate students complete the Graduation Writing Assessment Requirement (GWAR) as a condition for advancement to candidacy.
+Please refer to the SJSU catalog section titled "Graduation Writing Assessment Requirement" for details.
+For graduate courses that meet the GWAR, please refer to the Graduate Admissions and Program Evaluations website at www.sjsu.edu/gape.
 The 30 unit proposed program is written by the Graduate Advisor in consultation with the student and describes completed course work and course work planned for the future.
 This must include a minimum of 18 units of graded course work.
 The program must be approved by student's Research Advisor and Graduate Studies.

 The student and the Graduate Advisor are notified in writing when the program is approved or denied.
 Students cannot enroll in CHEM 299 (Thesis) or apply for graduation until they officially are Candidates for a degree.
 Our department requires two units of CHEM 299 for Plan A. No excess 299 units are allowed.